AllTheDucks/atd-b2-stub/README.md

 The [Stripes Framework Documentation](https://stripesframework.atlassian.net/wiki/display/STRIPES/Home) provides more details.

-## Inject a bean using Spring DI ##
+## Inject a bean using Spring dependency injection ##
 The B2 stub uses [Spring Beans](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/beans.html) for dependency injection.

-There are a number of different methods for building your dependancy graph.
+There are a number of different methods for building your dependency graph.
 At [All the Ducks](https://www.alltheducks.com/) we prefer manually wire everything together using XML as it is more explicit and thus more obvious what is going on.
 This doesn't mean you cannot use annotations if you choose.

 To see how all the beans that are required for the project, open `src/main/webapp/WEB-INF/applicationContext.xml`.